Konzisam/Financial-Data-Analysis-with-Python/README.md

 ### Background and dataset
 In Germany the charging infrastructure has seen rapid growth over the years.
 Take a case where an investor may be interested in an overview of the e-mobility trend?
-We would want an all in one place where one can see the data and compare over time, states and other parameters of intrest.
+We would want an all in one place dashboard, where one can see the data and compare over time, states and other parameters of intrest.
-For that we need trustworthy data to work with.
+For that we need trustworthy data to work with, perform the necessary clean up, to present the required metrics succintly.

-The Federal network agency website (Bundesnetzagentur.de), a place where companies, authorities and interested trade visitors can find information on the agencies’ topics,releases updated data on e-charging infrastructure.
+The Federal network agency website [(Bundesnetzagentur.de)](https://www.bundesnetzagentur.de/DE/Sachgebiete/ElektrizitaetundGas/Unternehmen_Institutionen/HandelundVertrieb/Ladesaeulenkarte/Ladesaeulenkarte_node.html), a place where companies, authorities and interested trade visitors can find information on the agencies’ topics, releases updated data on e-charging infrastructure.

 The data is was being updated on a monthly basis till January this year(it seems to have be paused or stopped) but still we create a pipeline that fetches the data once there a new release.